 - Alphanumeric and numeric fields can be controlling fields but not dependent fields.

-- Other field types currently do not support to be populated from a web service list.
+- Other field types currently do not support being populated from a web service list.

 More attention points